bxparks/AceSegment/README.md

 +-----+                       +------------------------+
 ```

-The `LedMatrixPartial` configuration using software SPI is:
+The `LedMatrixSingleShiftRegister` configuration using software SPI is:

 ```C++
 const uint8_t DIGIT_PINS[NUM_DIGITS] = {4, 5, 6, 7};